cristianglezm/EvoGarden/README.md

     -   `src/hooks/useActorTracker.ts`: **Actor Tracking.** A custom hook that contains the logic for selecting and following a specific actor in real-time.
     -   `src/simulation.worker.ts`: **Simulation Host.** This Web Worker runs on a separate thread and hosts the `SimulationEngine` to prevent the UI from freezing during heavy calculations.
     -   `src/flower.worker.ts`: **Genetics Worker.** A dedicated worker that handles all expensive, asynchronous calls to the WASM genetics module.
-    -   `src/lib/simulationEngine.ts`: **Simulation Orchestrator.** This class orchestrates the simulation's main loop, delegating tasks to specialized managers.
+    -   `src/lib/simulationEngine.ts`: **Simulation Orchestrator.** This class acts as a high-level orchestrator for the simulation's main loop, delegating tasks to specialized managers.
 It is instantiated and run exclusively within the web worker.
-    -   `src/lib/PopulationManager.ts`: **Ecosystem Balancing.** This class encapsulates all logic related to population control, dynamically spawning predators.
+    -   `src/lib/PopulationManager.ts`: **Ecosystem Balancing.** This class encapsulates all logic related to population control.
+It tracks population histories, manages cooldowns, and decides when to introduce new birds, eagles, or herbicide planes.
-    -   `src/lib/AsyncFlowerFactory.ts`: **Asynchronous Genetics.** Manages all communication with the `flower.worker.ts`.
+    -   `src/lib/AsyncFlowerFactory.ts`: **Asynchronous Genetics.** Manages all communication with the `flower.worker.ts`, handling the creation of new flowers without blocking the simulation.
-    -   `src/lib/EcosystemManager.ts`: A module for system-wide behaviors like nutrient healing and insect reproduction.
+    -   `src/lib/EcosystemManager.ts`: A module that contains functions for system-wide behaviors like nutrient healing and **insect reproduction**, which includes genetic crossover and mutation logic for offspring.
     -   `src/lib/behaviors/`: Contains individual behavior modules for each actor type (`birdBehavior`, `insectBehavior`, etc.).
+These modules are called by the `SimulationEngine` to process each actor's logic for a given tick, promoting a clean separation of concerns.
-    -   `src/lib/renderingEngine.ts`: A dedicated class for managing the two-canvas rendering system.
+    -   `src/lib/renderingEngine.ts`: A dedicated class for managing the two-canvas rendering system, including change detection and drawing logic.
     -   `src/lib/Quadtree.ts`: A generic Quadtree data structure for efficient 2D spatial queries.
+    -   `src/lib/Trie.ts`: A generic Trie data structure for efficient prefix-based string searching, used by the `GlobalSearch` component.
-    -   `src/components/SimulationView.tsx`: Hosts the canvas elements and orchestrates the `RenderingEngine`.
+    -   `src/components/SimulationView.tsx`: Hosts the two stacked canvas elements and orchestrates the `RenderingEngine`.
     -   `src/components/Controls.tsx`: UI for changing simulation parameters.
     -   `src/components/ActorSelectionPanel.tsx`: A panel that appears when a user clicks a cell containing multiple actors.
     -   `src/components/FlowerDetailsPanel.tsx`: UI that displays the stats of the selected flower.
+It handles pausing the simulation when its "View in 3D" button is clicked and includes a button to initiate tracking.
     -   `src/components/InsectDetailsPanel.tsx`: UI that displays the stats of the selected insect.
     -   `src/components/EggDetailsPanel.tsx`: UI that displays info about a selected egg.
     -   `src/components/GenericActorDetailsPanel.tsx`: A fallback UI for displaying info about other actors.
     -   `src/components/Flower3DViewer.tsx`: A React-Three-Fiber component that renders the 3D flower model.
     -   `src/components/Modal.tsx`: A generic modal component.
-    -   `src/components/DataPanel.tsx`: The main UI for the slide-out panel containing challenges, analytics, and the Seed Bank.
+    -   `src/components/DataPanel.tsx`: The main UI for the slide-out panel containing challenges, analytics, and the Seed Bank, with a tabbed interface.
     -   `src/components/ChallengesPanel.tsx`: Renders the list of challenges and their progress.
-    -   `src/components/ChartsPanel.tsx`: Renders all the data visualization charts.
+    -   `src/components/ChartsPanel.tsx`: Renders all the data visualization charts using data from the `analyticsStore`.
     -   `src/components/Chart.tsx`: A reusable wrapper component for the `echarts-for-react` library.
     -   `src/components/SeedBankPanel.tsx`: Renders the champion flowers saved in the Seed Bank.
-    -   `src/components/StatusPanel.tsx`: The main container in the header for status information.
+    -   `src/components/StatusPanel.tsx`: The main container in the header for status information, including the global search widget.
+    -   `src/components/GlobalSearch.tsx`: The UI component for the global actor search and tracking widget located in the header.
     -   `src/components/Toast.tsx`: Renders a single toast notification.
     -   `src/components/ToastContainer.tsx`: Manages the on-screen layout and rendering of all active toasts.
     -   `src/services/flowerService.ts`: A TypeScript singleton wrapper for the WASM module.